-In the Fall of 2009 we flew a small plane named Flash on our Big Adventure from Santa Barbara to San Diego to Maine to Florida and home.
+In the Fall of 2009 we flew an SBFC small plane named Flash on our first Big Adventure, from Santa Barbara to San Diego to Maine to Florida and home.
 At the start of 2010 we bought a 1983 Cessna 172Q, whose name we’ve discovered is Tripp.
-As you’ve guessed, part of her name has to do with anticipating and planning many more trips.
-We began that with a 2010 North by Northwest adventure (NxNW) flight to Oshkosh and then across Canada to Alaska and home via Jasper & Banff.
+As you’ve guessed, part of her name has to do with anticipating and planning many more “Big Adventure” trips.
+We began that with a 2010 North by Northwest adventure (aka NxNW) flight to Oshkosh and then across Canada to Alaska and home via Jasper & Banff.

 Islander in 2013 was our longest trip, taking a southern route again to Florida, adding the Bahamas to our list of countries (and wonderful memories).
-Visiting friends and family along the eastern seaboard, we again headed north, the furthest point being to Canada (Montreal & Quebec City), then home through Chicago, Santa Fe.
-Since then our trips have been west coast, and the Rockies in 2014 including exploring some of Colorado.
+Visiting friends and family along the eastern seaboard, we again headed north, the furthest point being to Canada (Montreal & Quebec City), then home through Chicago and Santa Fe.
+Since then our trips have mostly been the Rockies (4C) and West Coast (PNW) in 2014 including exploring some of Colorado.

 John recently added a stunning 2015 Coasting portfolio of Big Sur and areas north & south of it.
 Hawaii is still on our list for touring in a small plane in 2017, but we’ll have to leave Tripp home on that one.